underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 *Literal types in Scala*

 Until recently, Scala had no syntax for writing literal types.
-The types were there in the compiler, but we couldn't express them directly in code.
+The types were there in the compiler but we couldn't express them directly in code.
-As of Lightbend Scala 2.12.1, Lightbend Scala 2.11.9, and Typelevel Scala 2.11.8, however, we now have direct syntax support for literal types.
+However, as of Lightbend Scala 2.12.1, Lightbend Scala 2.11.9, and Typelevel Scala 2.11.8 we have direct syntax support for literal types.
 In these versions of Scala
 we can write declarations like the following: